marieladataworld/marieladataworld.github.io/README.md

 # Area of interest
 Map of the wider Caribbean.

 # Species of interest
-YFT and BUM, but the repository is not limited to those two, as it also includes other species of interest for ICCAT.
+Yellofin tuna (Thunnus albacares) and blue marlin () are the species of interest for the project, however the repository is not limited to those two species, as it also includes other species of interest for ICCAT.

 # How to access the repositories
 Tutorial (Manual) explaining step by step how to access to the documents and how to search